dendronhq/dendron-site/vault/dendron.topic.publish-legacy.advanced.md

 ### Exclude from indexing

-To tell google to not index a page, you can add the following tag to the frontmatter.
+To tell Google to not index a page, you can add the following tag to the frontmatter.
 You can also have this as a default for a given hierarchy by setting `noIndexByDefault: true` in the site config.

 ```yml
 ...